-Businesses across the globe are becoming consumed by Data and Analytics, we have never seen as much commitment or investment into data science, customer analytics, business intelligence, than we do now.
+Businesses across the globe are becoming consumed by Data and Analytics, we have never seen so much investment into data science, customer analytics, business intelligence.
 So what does a data analyst actually do and how will they help your business?

 Understanding your demographic

 No matter what your business sells, makes or creates – understanding customer habits and demographics is vital to success.

 Everything from your website to your social feeds and customer database will be filled with fascinating data that when analysed correctly can help to understand your target audience and their behaviours.
 You can then tailor services and product launches to specific groups, which will result in more successful sales.

 Every decision-maker in your business should have access to data before a big decision is made.

 In some large organisations decision-making can take weeks, but with smaller or more agile businesses decisions can be made faster.
 Often a data analyst can streamline the decision-making process by analysing, extracting and presenting a clear set of data collected from multiple channels to the decision-makers.

 Nearly half of Deloitte Analytics Advantage Report survey respondents (49 %) assert that the greatest benefit of using data analytics is that it is a key factor in better decision-making capabilities.